roc-streaming/roc-toolkit/docs/sphinx/about_project/features.rst

   * roc_sender --- send audio stream to receiver
   * roc_receiver --- receive and mix audio streams from senders

+* codec API

+  * roc_sender_encoder --- encode audio stream into packets
+  * roc_receiver_decoder --- decode audio stream from packets

 * command-line tools

   * roc-send --- read audio stream from audio device or file and send to receiver
   * roc-recv --- receive and mix audio streams from senders and write to audio device or file
   * roc-copy --- copy audio between local audio devices or files

+* PipeWire modules

+  * roc-sink --- send audio stream written to the sink to receiver
+  * roc-source --- receive and mix audio streams from senders and write to the connected apps

 * PulseAudio modules

   * module-roc-sink --- send audio stream written to the sink to receiver
   * module-roc-sink-input --- receive and mix audio streams from senders and write to the connected sink

-* PipeWire modules

-  * roc-sink --- send audio stream written to the sink to receiver
-  * roc-source --- receive and mix audio streams from senders and write to the connected apps
+* macOS virtual device

+  * roc-vad --- streaming audio device with CLI and gRPC interface

-* Mobile apps
+* mobile apps

   * Roc Droid -- Android app that connects your phone to other Roc senders and receivers